 Licensure: Arkansas State University is authorized by the Tennessee Higher Education Commission.
-This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fi scal responsibility.
+This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility.

-Master of Education in Curriculum and Instruction Master of Education in Educational Leadership
+Master of Science in Education - Curriculum and Instruction